 I love the contrast between the vibrant green broccoli soup, the richness of the cashew cream and the crunchy toasted seeds.

-But if you prefer a vegan cream of broccoli soup, blend half a cup of cashew cream into the soup instead of drizzling it over.
-And tada, creamy vegan broccoli soup!
+But if you prefer a super creamy soup, blend half a cup of cashew cream into the soup instead of drizzling it over.
+And tada, creamy broccoli soup!

 If you don’t have shop-bought cashew cream, start by making the cashew cream, it needs time to soak.